commandiron/AnimatableCompose/README.md

 ## How to use

-You can learn to use it step by step
+You can learn to use it step by step, you need to use state and components together.

 ### AnimatableText